 When it comes to best practices, within the retail community there are definite differences among what are the most important variables to create a valuable vendor-retailer relationship.

-“My view of a good vendor is one that knows our business intimately and proactively comes up with solutions that save us money or increase our ability to serve our customers,” said Jeff Levitt, senior manager of asset protection for Panera Bread.
+“My view of a good vendor is one that knows our business intimately and proactively comes up with solutions that save us money or increase our ability to serve our customers,” said Jeff Levitt, senior manager of loss prevention for Panera Bread.
 According to Levitt, “retailers should look at a few key elements before signing on with a vendor:

 - “Length of time in the industry.
 You don’t want to sign a contract with a company that will be closing their doors in a year or two.